Salem, Oregon

 Salem Pioneer Cemetery Chinese Shrine Project

-Did you know that Salem had a Chinatown?
-In the mid- to late-1800s, Chinese immigrants came to the Willamette Valley.
-Records show they had businesses, homes, and a school.
-By 1903, Salem’s Chinatown was a half block of rundown buildings, and the Salem City Council ordered the entire area burned to the ground.
+Did you know that Salem once had a Chinatown?
+In the mid- to late-1800s, Chinese immigrants settled in the Willamette Valley, establishing businesses, homes, and a school.
+However, by 1903, Salem’s Chinatown had deteriorated, and the Salem City Council ordered the area burned to the ground.

-A Chinese Shrine in Salem Pioneer Cemetery may be the last remnant of Chinese American’s presence in Salem.
-Identifying and interpreting this historic place is an important part of preserving Salem’s history.
-A Chinese Shrine Advisory Committee composed of stakeholders and others interested in this project has been established.
+Today, a Chinese Shrine in the Salem Pioneer Cemetery may be the last remnant of the Chinese American presence in Salem.
+Identifying and interpreting this historic site is an essential step in preserving Salem’s history.

 Project Goals

-As a Certified Local Government (CLG), Salem has access to grant money to fund research and preservation activities.
+As a Certified Local Government, Salem has access to grant funding for research and preservation activities.
+The goals of the Chinese Shrine Project include:

 Project Team

-The project team includes representatives from Willamette University, the Chinese Benevolent Association, the Friends of the Salem Pioneer Cemetery, and other interested parties.
-Other project contacts include:
+The project team includes representatives from Willamette University, the Chinese Benevolent Association, the Friends of the Salem Pioneer Cemetery and other interested parties.
+Key contacts include:

-- Project Archaeological Permit Holder: Jamie French, Oregon SHPO Archaeologist
+- Archaeological Permit Holder: Jamie French, Oregon SHPO archaeologist

-- Project GPR and Student Archaeologist Field Manager: Dr. Scott Pike, Willamette University
+- GPR and Student Archaeologist Field Manager: Scott Pike, Willamette University

-- Project Staff Assistant: Sally Long, City of Salem Planning Division
+- Staff Assistant: Sally Long, City of Salem Planning Division

 Background

-Chinese Americans along with African Americans and Native Americans are considered underrepresented communities.
-One of the priorities identified by the National Historic Preservation Act is to identify and interpret historic places associated with these communities.
+Chinese Americans, along with African Americans and Native Americans, are considered underrepresented communities in historic preservation efforts.
+The National Historic Preservation Act prioritizes identifying and interpreting historic places associated with these communities.

-- 1952—Capital Journal news article references a Chinese altar
+- 1952: A Capital Journal article references a Chinese altar

-- 1963—A Statesman-Journal article links the shrine to a 1916 flu epidemic
+- 1963: A Statesman-Journal article links the shrine to the 1916 flu epidemic

-- 1985—City of Salem took ownership of the cemetery
+- 1985: The City of Salem took ownership of the cemetery

-- 2013—Salem Pioneer Cemetery listed on the National Register of Historic Places by Elisabeth Potter
+- 2013: Salem Pioneer Cemetery was listed on the National Register of Historic Places by Elisabeth Potter

 Qingming Festival - April 2018